 This one semester course focuses on the activities involved in transferring business products from the warehouse to the consumer's home.
 This marketing course just may inspire students to study marketing at a more advanced level, which can be a springboard for a challenging and successful career in the business world.
 Whether you are a future marketing executive or simply want to be an informed everyday consumer, this course will teach marketing principles within a project-based curriculum.
-Students will learn to develop a marketing strategy, identify target markets, combine the elements of the marketing mix, create an effective promotional mix, and finally make the sale.
+Students will learn to analyze consumer behavior, identify target markets, study external factors that influence marketing, and combine elements for an effective promotional mix.